galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

 # Workflow overview

-The workflow analysis consists of eight processing stages:
+The workflow analysis consists of nine processing stages:

 1. Upload / import the eclipse data.
 2. Convert the original text file to tab-separated data.